osohq/oso/docs/auth-fundamentals.rst

 Once loaded, policies can be used to evaulate authorization queries.

 Policies are made up of :ref:`rules <polar-rules>`.
-Each rule defines a :ref:`predicate <predicates>`—a statement that is either true or false.
+Each rule defines a statement that is either true or false.

 In oso, one such rule is distinguished, and used to drive the authorization
 decision: the ``allow`` rule.